CharlesPikachu/YOLO/README.md

 - [x] Test the model of YOLOv2.
 - [x] Train the model of YOLOv2.
 - [x] Test the model of YOLOv3.
-- [ ] Train the model of YOLOv3.
+- [x] Train the model of YOLOv3.
 - [x] Data augmentation.
 - [ ] Using k-means to generate the bounding box.
-- [ ] Evaluate the model including mAP.
+- [ ] Evaluate the model including mAP, precision, recall, etc.
 - [ ] Data of VOC format -> YOLO format.

 # Train